VincentW2/Longhorn/README.md

 * Remove Onedrive
 * Setup Powershell to run files (also known as Setting up Longhorn)

 Longhorn has been tested on Windows 10 Build 1709 on a wide range of hardware.
-Your milage may vary while using lower or igher build numbers.
+Your mileage may vary while using lower or igher build numbers.

 ## Liability